2006 Ghaziyeh airstrikes: Second IAF Attacks

 On 8 August the IAF targeted a building and launched three missiles at it.
 An IDF spokesman claimed the building housed a Hezbollah member and that was why it was targeted.
 One person was killed and five were wounded in this attack.
 Witnesses told an AP reporter that one of the destroyed houses belonged to Sheik Mustafa Khalifeh, a cleric linked to Hezbollah, but it was unclear if he was among the casualties.

 The first bombing run happened as the funerals for the fifteen victims of the attack on the previous day were taking place.
 The mourners were reportedly 500 metres away from the blast, which then sent around 1,500 mourners running through the streets in panic.
-Eight civilians were been killed and 33 wounded in the second IAF Attack, Lebanon's security forces said.
+Eight civilians were killed and 33 wounded in the second IAF attack, Lebanon's security forces said.

 Thirty minutes after this airstrike, the IAF, according to the mayor, Mohammed Ghaddar, staged four more bombing runs, destroying two buildings.
 Twelve people were killed in these bombings, with eighteen wounded according to a total from the three area hospitals.